helderlinhares/kafka-service/README.md

 It uses Kafka to produce and consume events with an Avro schema and implements a Dead Letter Publisher solution to handle 'poison pill' in kafka environment.

-A poison pill in Kafka is a record that has been produced to a Kafka topic and always fails to be consumed.
+A poison pill in Kafka is a record that has been produced on a Kafka topic and always fails to be consumed.
 It can happen basically for 2 reasons:
 * A corrupted record
 * A deserialization failure